wp-plugins/youtube-channel/readme.txt

 Also, even when hidding logo works for your video, on hover or when video is paused in upper right corner will be displayed YouTube link/logo.
 [Read more here](https://developers.google.com/youtube/player_parameters#modestbranding)

 == Changelog ==
-= 2.4.0.3 (2014-10-13) =
+= 2.4.1 (2014-11-15) =
 * Fix: Typo in widget `Do not chache` [2014-10-03]
-* Fix: Broken link in Notification to settings page powered by Redux while Redux not installed and active [2014-10-13]
+* Fix: do not show global settings notice with link to settings page if not Redux Framerowk is active [2014-11-15]
+* Fix: Plugin name on Support tab in global plugin settings.
+[2014-11-15]
 * Change: Remove protocol from links and leave browser to decide should get resource from HTTP or HTTPS (depends on website protocol) [2014-10-03]
 * Change: Add height addition for `Fix height taken by controls` for embedded playlist and count control above video [2014-10-03]
+* Change: Move debug log from widget to downloadable dynamic JSON [2014-11-15]
 * Add: ModestBranding (remove YouTube logo from player control bar) [2014-10-03]
 * Add: Responsive (make video optionally responsive) [2014-10-04]